 W E Butler, noted for his highly readable books on magical training, had worked with his his own Inner Level contact and teacher since the days when he worked with his first teacher the Liberal Catholic Church Bishop, Robert King (1869-1954) who was also a psychic medium of repute.
 With Dion Fortune’s permission he set up a satellite Lodge of the Society of the Inner Light in the Guildford area during the years preceding the Second World War.
 The Lodge disbanded at the time of WWII.
 Following Dion Fortune’s death on January 8th 1946 W.E.
 Butler remained a member of the Society of the Inner Light but worked mostly in the outer circle of the group.
 He had been most active as one of the teachers and organisers in the Inner Light in the 1930s.
 In the early 1960s Ernest was approached by Gareth Knight and John Hall of the Helios Book Service to help develop a correspondence course called The Helios Course in the Practical Qabalah, of which six preliminary lessons had been written by Gareth Knight.
 Butler wrote the remaining 44 lessons of the Course in alignment with the guidance of his Inner Teacher that he had worked with for many years.

 In 1972 Gareth Knight bowed out and the simple correspondence course became Servants of the Light School of Occult Science under the Directorship of W E Butler.
 A group of five supervisors became the core of the Group under W.E.
-Butler’s guidance as Director of Studies, they were: Tom Oloman, Olive Ashcroft, Dolores Ashcroft-Nowicki, Michael Nowicki and Mariton Geikie.
-Dolores and Michael had trained in the Society of Inner Light in the 1960s and taken Initiation there some years before.
+Butler’s guidance as Director of Studies, they included: Tom Oloman, Olive Ashcroft, Dolores Ashcroft-Nowicki and her husband, and Mariton Geikie.
+Dolores, and her then-husband, had trained in the Society of Inner Light in the 1960s and taken Initiation there some years before.
 Now under the guidance of W E Butler they set about the building of a true School of the Mysteries.